Atharva-Pandkar/Credit-Risk-Prediction/README.md

 - Challenges: Model bias, overfitting, and the dynamic nature of financial markets.

 ## References
-- Detailed references can be found in the accompanying PDF document.
+- Detailed references can be found in the Accessing Credit Risk in the Financial Sector document.